ssinyagin/gerty/doc/gerty_architecture.markdown

       do-config-backup = 1
       config-backup-path = ${backbone-data}/cfgbackup

-      ; actually postprocessing would be better defined in siteconfig, ; but we place it here for simplicity config-backup-postprocess = Gerty::Postprocess::Subversion, Company::Postprocess
+      config-backup-postprocess = Gerty::Postprocess::Subversion, Company::Postprocess

       ; "sh ver", "sh module", etc. It is an interactive script,